ARCHER2-HPC/archer2-docs/docs/known-issues/index.md

 using different PE releases [is available in the User and Best Practice Guide](../user-guide/dev-environment.md#switching-to-a-different-hpe-cray-programming-environment-release)

-### Singularity and CMake
-The issue concerns the building of a cmake-compiled code in bind mode in Singularity containers.
-This fails because CMake 3.x, running within the container on a UAN, cannot find the MPI libraries (cray-mpich) on the host despite the correct paths having been provided.

 ### Research Software
 There are several outstanding issues for the centrally installed Research Software: